kaisinli/flask-portfolio/README.md

+## About
+This is a personal portfolio web app written in Python-Flask for the back end and React-JS for the front end.

 ## Instructions
-As always ensure you create a virtual environment for this application and install the necessary libraries from the `requirements.txt` file.
+First create a virtual environment for this application and install the necessary libraries from the `requirements.txt` file.

 ```